MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/ad-ca-vpn-connectivity-windows10.md

 ## [Step 6: Create a Custome Server Authentication Template that Supports IKEv2](https://docs.microsoft.com/en-us/windows-server/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure#create-the-vpn-server-authentication-template)

-In this step, you can configure a new Server Authentication template for your VPN server.
+In this step, you configure a new Server Authentication template for your VPN server.

 Adding the IP Security (IPsec) IKE Intermediate application policy allows the server to filter certificates if more than one certificate is available with the Server Authentication extended key usage.

 ## [Step 7: Request a Server Authentication Certificate for IKEv2](https://docs.microsoft.com/en-us/windows-server/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure#enroll-and-validate-the-server-certificates)

+In this step, you manually enroll the VPN server's certificate.

 ## <a name="remove-weak-auth-methods"></a>Step 8: Remove Weak Authentication Methods
 If Standard VPN is verified to be working correctly, proceed with removing weak authentication protocols and enforcing Certificate Authentication using Protected Extensible Authentication Protocol (PEAP).